 To get from Tokyo to Atami, you can take the Kodama Tokaido Shinkansen, the limited express Odoriko, regular Tokaido trains, or the bus.
-The Shinkansen is the fastest way at 50 minutes.
+The shinkansen is the fastest at 50 minutes.
 The highway bus is much cheaper but takes two and a half to three hours depending on traffic.

 Shogun Tokugawa Ieyasu brought Atami's waters back to Edo to soak in